 In Illinois, life insurance benefits do not automatically get awarded to the ex-spouse upon the moment of divorce (this is different than most states).
 You have to switch the beneficiary after the divorce.

-However, a divorce decree can state the parties’ intent to declare a new beneficiary and that will be held to apply even if the party never got around to switching beneficiaries before death.
+However, a divorce decree can state the parties’ intent to declare a new beneficiary which will apply even if the party never got around to switching beneficiaries before death.
 Richard v.
 Martindale No. 09 CV 4159, slip op.
 (N.D.
 Ill.
 June 14, 2010).

 The law requires that life insurance automatically drop an ex-spouse as a beneficiary after an Illinois divorce.
-This makes Illinois an “automatic revocation” state in regards to life insurance.
+This makes Illinois an “automatic revocation” state regarding life insurance.

 “If a judgment of dissolution of marriage is entered after an insured has designated the insured’s spouse as a beneficiary under a life insurance policy in force at the time of entry, the designation of the insured’s former spouse as beneficiary is not effective unless: